-No payments were made to MLSH 1 or MLSH 2 pursuant to the TRA during 2021.
-As of June 30, 2021, our liability under the TRA was \$521.4 million.
-This represents an increase of \$137.7 million to the liability as of March 31, 2021 as a result of the Secondary Offering in April 2021.
+No payments were made to MLSH 1 or MLSH 2 pursuant to the TRA during the nine months ended September 30, 2021.
+As of September 30, 2021, our liability under the TRA was \$745.6 million.
+This represents increases of \$137.7 million and \$227.4 million to the liability during the nine months ended September 30, 2021 as a result of the April 2021 Secondary Offering and September 2021 Secondary Offering, respectively.
+During the nine months ended September 30, 2021, we recognized a gain of \$9.1 million on TRA liability adjustment reflecting a change in the tax benefit obligation attributable to a change in the expected tax benefit.
+The remeasurement was primarily due to changes in our estimated state apportionment and the corresponding reduction of our estimated state tax rate.